Love it or hate it, St. Valentine’s Day is a big day for e-commerce and if you’re not planning for it, you’re missing out on sales.

 Statistics show that almost 12% of all single shoppers will buy something special for themselves, and nearly 20% of all Valentine’s gifts are for friends and not significant others.

 So make sure you diversify your offering and include products that target all types of shoppers.
 Mugs, wall posters, and funny t-shirts are great products to keep in mind for this specific group of shoppers.

-- T-shirts for him and for her
+- T-shirts for Him and Her

-- Mugs (incl color changing)
+- Heart Mugs

 - Phone cases

 To market your products better, optimize your keywords towards top search trends.
 For example, tap into the flower and candy search trends by creating floral and sweet designs for mobile cases, and make sure to update your title tags and keywords to catch shoppers’ eyes with your ads and descriptions.